-During the swimming season (around November/December to February/March), regional, unitary, district and city councils, along with public health agencies, assess the health risks from faecal (‘poo’) contamination at swimming spots.
-Toxic algae is also regularly monitored at some river and lake sites.
+During the swimming season (around November/December to February/March), regional, unitary, district and city councils, along with public health agencies, monitor and assess the health risks from faecal (‘poo’) contamination at swimming spots across New Zealand.
+At some river and lake sites, they also check for toxic algae.

 Why can water cause illness?

-When water is contaminated by human or animal faeces (‘poo’), it can contain disease-causing bacteria, viruses and protozoa (such as salmonella, campylobacter, or giardia).
-These organisms can pose a health risk in water that is used for recreational activities, such as swimming.
-The most common illness is gastroenteritis, but respiratory illnesses, ear infections and skin infections may also occur.
+When water is contaminated by human or animal faeces (‘poo’), it may contain disease-causing microorganisms such as bacteria, viruses and protozoa (for example, salmonella, campylobacter, or giardia).
+These pathogens can make people sick during water-based activities like swimming.
+The most common illness is gastroenteritis (stomach upset), but respiratory illnesses, ear infections and skin infections are also possible.

-Water quality for swimming is assessed by measuring 'faecal indicators' (enterococci in coastal waters and E. coli in rivers and lakes), which are used to indicate the levels of disease-causing organisms in the water.
+The presence of these 'faecal indicators' are used to indicate the levels of disease-causing organisms in the water.
 For more information, see this factsheet on faecal indicator bacteria.

-Toxic algae (cyanobacteria) can become a problem in some lakes and rivers when present in large amounts, known as toxic algal blooms.
+At some freshwater sites, toxic algae (cyanobacteria) can also be a concern.
+Toxic algae can grow to high levels (known as toxic algal blooms).
 Some species of cyanobacteria can produce toxins, but they are not always toxic.
 For more details, see this factsheet on toxic algae.

-What does the summer recreational season monitoring information tell us?
+What does the summer recreational season monitoring tell us?

-The recent result, monitoring history and long-term grade, along with any warnings or advice from authorities, can help guide your decision on where it is suitable to swim.
-For more details, refer to the What do the swim icons mean? and Swim Smart Checklist factsheets.
+Together, this information, plus any active warnings, help you decide whether a site is suitable to swim.
+For more on how to interpret the information, see What do the swim icons mean? and Swim Smart Checklist factsheets.

 Faecal indicator bacteria